What are mixture experiments?

 61/201/216.9

 At this point, you’ll want to fit this data into a model that can be used to extrapolate the behavior of the system.
-There is one, problem though.
-Consider a standard polynomial with an intercept \(\beta_{0}\):
+There is one problem, though.
+Consider a standard polynomial with an intercept β0\beta_{0}:

-To solve this problem, you are going to use Scheffé polynomials.
-These are special polynomial forms that respect the mixture constraint.
+The solution is to use Scheffé polynomials, special polynomial forms that respect the mixture constraint.
 For a ternary mixture system, the second-order Scheffé polynomial is:

 Polymer response surface